lanl/BEE/test/workflows/neo4j/README.md

 This repository contains some basic notes on how to use Neo4j as it relates to the BEE project (our machines, our specific goals, etc.) for testing via sample databses (workflows).
-Every workflow in BEE willbe represented by a single Neo4j database.
+Every workflow in BEE will be represented by a single Neo4j database.
 These workflows (and databases) will eventually be created by parsing a CWL file and dynamically building the database from it.
 Until then, the project will require samples to test and develop with.
 That is the purpose